nhamidi90/k-watch/README.md

 *   https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcTujmtz_krfwIsrUzeIVlFwY3YbvU827_rnkMUN72tSHyZ4upXa

 ### Tools
-* [Adobe photoshop](https://www.adobe.com/uk/products/photoshop.html) was used to crop images for the README.md/TESTING.md file
 * [Amiresponsive](https://ui.dev/amiresponsive) was used to create a mockup of the website for the README
 * [Responsive viewer](https://responsiveviewer.org/) was used to check how the website looks on different devices